Hardware, scaling and storage

 Scaling based on CPU and Memory utilization is generally sufficient for most applications.
 However, there are scenarios where scaling based on external metrics is more effective.
 To address these use cases, Kapstan supports the concept of triggers.

-This setup, powered by KEDA (Kubernetes Event-Driven Autoscaling), ensures that your application can handle varying loads effectively.
+This setup, powered by KEDA (Kubernetes Event-Driven Autoscaling), ensures that your service can handle varying loads effectively.

 AWS SQS